Operational transformation: The CCI model

 The CCI model extends the CC model with a new criterion: intention preservation.
 The essential difference between convergence and intention preservation is that the former can always be achieved by a serialization protocol, but the latter may not be achieved by any serialization protocol if operations were always executed in their original forms.
 Achieving the nonserialisable intention preservation property has been a major technical challenge.
 OT has been found particularly suitable for achieving convergence and intention preservation in collaborative editing systems.

 The CCI model is independent of document types or data models, operation types, or supporting techniques (OT, multi-versioning, serialization, undo/redo).
 It was not intended for correctness verification for techniques (e.g. OT) that are designed for specific data and operation models and for specific applications.
-In, the notion of intention preservation was defined and refined at three levels: First, it was defined as a generic consistency requirement for collaborative editing systems; Second, it was defined as operation context-based pre- and post- transformation conditions for generic OT functions; Third, it was defined as specific operation verification criteria to guide the design of OT functions for two primitive operations: string-wise insert and delete, in collaborative plain text editors.
+In Chengzheng Sun et al.'s research, the notion of intention preservation was defined and refined at three levels: First, it was defined as a generic consistency requirement for collaborative editing systems; Second, it was defined as operation context-based pre- and post- transformation conditions for generic OT functions; Third, it was defined as specific operation verification criteria to guide the design of OT functions for two primitive operations: string-wise insert and delete, in collaborative plain text editors.